 “While being somewhat rare to catch on a fly, milkfish have become increasingly sought after by anglers, particularly in the Seychelles,” said Gerbec.
 “This silver-colored species has a large forked black tail and can grow to almost 6 feet in length.
 Because they don’t have teeth, this species will generally feed on invertebrates and small fish.
 At certain times of the year, milkfish feed on plankton near the surface and can be enticed to eat “algae-style” flies.

 Milkfish are vigorous fighters, and the use of a skiff is almost always necessary to land them.
 A fast-action, high-quality 10 or 11-weight fly rod works best when fishing for these phenomenally powerful fish.
-This will allow for repetitive casting, fighting the fish aggressively and ultimately landing them quicker.
+This will allow for repetitive casting, fighting the fish aggressively, and ultimately landing them quicker.
 Trust that your guides will know what works, and they’ll be happy to hook you up with the appropriate patterns and shots to catch one.”

 “These bottom-dwelling fish can be found nosing prey, such as crabs and shrimp tucked into coral beds,” said Gerbec.
 “The Seychelles has numerous types of triggerfish to target.

 The Mustache Triggerfish is probably more likely to be found in the surf zone or just inside the lagoon.
 They reach sizes upwards of 12 pounds and feature a characteristic of a little black mustache on their upper lip.
 Yellow Margin triggerfish are the most prized triggerfish species visiting anglers want to catch.
 Their colors vary from a pinkish-orange hue to mostly yellow with black bands.”

 According to Gerbec, if an angler is going for a “trigger slam”, the hardest species to find and complete a slam is the Picasso Triggerfish.
 “Despite being very small (growing only to about 8 inches), they are easily the prettiest types of triggerfish available,” said Gerbec.
 “Their fight is quite strong, and the use of heavier rod may sometimes be necessary.”